 Although we still have a couple of horses, now our time is taken up by dogs – feeding dogs, training dogs, whelping dogs, competing with dogs and, of course, pooper-scooping!

-This is a life-long passion for me: starting in 4-H (more years ago than I care to think about) and continuing through various breeds, including Irish Setters, Golden Retrievers, Doberman, German Shepherds and a Dane.
+This is a life-long passion for me: starting in 4-H as a kid and continuing through various breeds, including Irish Setters, Golden Retrievers, Doberman, German Shepherds and a Dane.
 I’ve trained and/or competed in field work, obedience, rally, tracking, bench shows, Schutzhund and (way back when) in junior showmanship.

 For over 20 years my passion has centered on the Labrador Retriever.
 I love watching their eyes light up when they get their first bird.
 It’s as if they’re saying, “THIS is what I was born to do!”